 11 of 16

-If you have space to spare in your master bathroom, you might want to consider a setup like this one from Kate Marker Interiors.
-His and hers sinks are separated by a dressing space, which includes an extra mirror, a slim drawer, and a tufted stool.
+If you have space to spare in your primary bathroom, you might want to consider a setup like this one from Kate Marker Interiors.
+Two sinks are separated by a dressing space, which includes an extra mirror, a slim drawer, and a tufted stool.
 The overall look is traditional and classic, which makes it perfect for a gender-neutral space.Continue to 12 of 16 below.

 12 of 16